juspay/juspay-sdk-integration-demo/README.md

 * This repo is being used for Juspay Documentation made using tesseract repo
 * This directory contains demo integration project for Juspay's suite of products

-Refer to the docs.juspay.in for details around the integration process.
+Refer to our [Developer Docs](https://docs.juspay.in/) for details around the integration process.

 ### Maintained Examples